Hiwonder-docs/WonderEcho/source/docs/4_Multiple_Controller_Communication_Tutorial.md

 		result = Asr_Result(); //Return the recognition result, i.e., the ID of the recognized phrase
 ```

-(4) When the command **"go straight"** is recognized, the module will return `0x01`.
+④ When the command **"go straight"** is recognized, the module will return `0x01`.
 When **"go backward"** is recognized, it will return `0x02`, and so on for other command words.
 Each command corresponds to a specific hexadecimal value.
-For a detailed list of the data, please refer to the **"4.5 Command Word Broadcasting Protocol List"**.
+For a detailed list of the data, please refer to the [Command Word Broadcasting Protocol List]().

 {lineno-start=26}